WordPress has no native way to duplicate a product

 A better way: one command, complete clone

-Run duplicate product -product_id=247.
+Run tp duplicate product -id=247.
 The command clones title, content, excerpt, featured image, categories, tags, and every custom meta field.
-The clone arrives as a draft named "Copy of [original title]" — edit it, publish when ready.
+The clone arrives as a draft named "Copy of [original title]", edit it, publish when ready.

 How it works